• Skip to main content

 steak being dabbed with paper towel to remove excess moisture

-Step 2: Dab your steak with a paper towel to remove excess moisture- this will help caramelize it.
+• Pat steak with a paper towel to remove excess moisture.
+This will help caramelize it.
 After that, coat the steak on both sides with salt and pepper.
+Flakey sea salt with a medium grain gives a nice, even crust but whatever you have on hand will do in a pinch.

 steaks resting on paper towel